- Conflict of Interest (COI) Policy Revision

-Explore the feasibility of using Clinical Study Reports as the main source of data in Cochrane drug intervention reviews.
+Explore the feasibility of using clinical study reports (CSRs) as the main source of data in Cochrane drug intervention reviews.
 If it is confirmed as feasible, three exemplar reviews should be initiated before the end of 2019.

 Create an infrastructure to support living systematic reviews across all Networks.

 Update 18 June 2020: The need to support frequent updating of key reviews during the COVID-19 crisis has brought the Living Systematic Reviews (LSR) project to the forefront of the agenda.
 The LSR Network are informing a Living Review and versioning project to progress the editorial and publishing processes required to support these reviews.
 The Living Evidence Network continue to support review teams with LSRs and have developed relevant guidance and training.
 Research is also underway on tech enablers for LSRs, implications for KT and language translation, supporting consumer engagement and supporting living guidelines.

 Develop standards and scaling up of Network Meta-analysis (NMA).

 Update 19 June 2020: A series of Learning Live webinars were delivered between November 2019 and May 2020, version 6 of the Cochrane Handbook of Systematic Reviews of Interventions launched with a chapter dedicated to NMA, developments of the CINeMA app are underway and a Cochrane interactive learning module has been launched.
 The Methods Support Unit (MSU) are developing a protocol template and set of methodological expectations for roll out in 2020.

 Publish at least six Prognosis Review exemplars to streamline working arrangements between Cochrane Review Groups and the Prognosis Methods Group, and ensure editors and authors have the necessary guidance and support to design, conduct, report and assess prognosis reviews.